 MCCHRYSTAL VS. MORGENTHALER; COOK COUNTY; $1,060,000 JURY AWARD

-The victim in this case was only 21 years old.
-He was struck and killed when a motorist travelling in the opposite direction tried to execute a left-hand turn through his land but, instead, ran right into his broadside.
+The victim, in this case, was only 21 years old.
+He was struck and killed when a motorist traveling in the opposite direction tried to execute a left-hand turn through his land but, instead, ran right into his broadside.

 The defendant quickly responded that the motorcyclist was the party at fault with very similar allegations as the plaintiff.
 The jury awarded the plaintiff with approximately $60,000 in damages for medical bills and $1,000,000 for pain and suffering.